-When even adults are anxious, what you can do to calm children’s worries.
+When even adults are uncertain, what you can do to calm children’s worries.
 Learn what to tell your children about coronavirus.

-In the still-evolving spread of coronavirus (officially called COVID-19), uncertainty is all around us.
-As challenging as it may be to manage our own worries, those of us who are parents, educators or healthcare professionals must also find ways to meet the needs of our children as they wait, wonder and ask questions.
+In the still-evolving spread of coronavirus (officially called COVID-19), life is changing all around us.
+As challenging as it may be to manage our own thoughts and feelings, those of us who are parents, educators or healthcare professionals must also find ways to meet the needs of our children as they wait, wonder and ask questions.

-Mentions of the increasingly global spread of coronavirus are on every television and radio broadcast.
-They come up in lunchroom conversations, youth group gatherings and when even very young children are listening.
-As frightening as things may feel, children are often able to cope with fear in ways far beyond what adults would expect – if they are presented with the right support.
+Mentions of the global spread of coronavirus are on every television, radio, and internet outlet.
+They come up in virtual classroom meetings, phone calls and video chats with friends and family, or even while picking up dinner to go – places and spaces where children of all ages are often listening.
+As frightening as things may feel right now, children are often able to cope with fear in ways far beyond what adults would expect – if they are presented with the right support.

-So, surrounded by news of this virus, what do children need to understand, cope and thrive?
-Essentially they need three things:
+So, as our communities change and adapt to stay safe and healthy, what do children need to understand, cope and thrive?
+Essentially, they need three things:

 Although it can be difficult to have open and honest conversations, children – much like adults – are better able to cope with things they understand, rather than misconceptions they may fear.
-Explaining the most urgent details may tame anxiety in your children.
+Explaining the most urgent details can lower anxiety in your children.
 It’s important to use accurate terminology, like “coronavirus” or “COVID-19” paired with understandable concepts, such as “a type of sickness that people can get from germs.”
-Typically, children around and over the age of 6 can understand illness as something communicable through germs that we cannot overtly see.
-Younger children often have misconceptions about the origins of illness and might believe in illness as a sort of punishment for bad behavior.
-Thus, it is important to stress that the coronavirus is no one’s fault and that sometimes these things happen without a clear cause.
-For all ages, it is also important to balance information about the illness with information about community response.
-Reassure your child that healthcare providers, schools and other groups are working to help prevent people from becoming sick, and to take care of those who become ill.
+Typically, children around and over the age of 6 can understand illness as something shared through germs that we cannot see with our eyes.
+For all ages, it is also important to balance information about the illness with information about the ways in which your family and community are responding to help one another.
+Remind your child that healthcare providers, schools, leaders and other groups are working to prevent people from becoming sick, and to take care of those who become ill.

-Play is the most important resource of childhood.
-Playing not only helps children feel safe and secure, but gives them an outlet to share thoughts and feelings that are difficult to describe with words.
-Play helps children communicate their needs, work through their fears and create coping skills.
-So although play may not be high on our own to-do lists, providing a child with time and resources for play can foster the resiliency they will need to manage stress throughout their lifetimes.
-Maybe we adults should make more time for play, too.
-You might find that a card game, drawing or listening to a favorite song can be calming and help you gain perspective during an anxious time.
+Play is the most important resource for understanding in childhood.
+Playing helps children and teens feel safe and secure and gives them a comfortable outlet for sharing thoughts and feelings that are difficult to describe with words.
+Play helps children communicate their needs, work through their fears and create ways to deal with their new surroundings.
+Although play may not be high on our own to-do lists (though adults need time to play and reflect, too), continuing to provide children and teens with time and resources for play can foster the resiliency they will need to manage stress.
+You may find that a card game, drawing, or listening to a favorite song, especially when done together, can be calming and help you and the children in your life gain comfort and community during this challenging time.

 This post was written by Jessika Boles, PhD, CCLS, a certified Child Life Specialist for the Pediatric Critical Care Unit at Monroe Carell Jr. Children’s Hospital at Vanderbilt.